Contact: donglanden@gmail.com / 302 528 2159

 Faculty member, Washington College

-“When looking for a teacher, the advise is often to find a musician who does what you want to learn.
-After hearing Don in Atlantic City in the 1980’s, I knew I found the guy.
-Don has high expectations for himself and his students, challenging us with a solid methodical approach for learning the detail of jazz language and discipline, along with broader conceptual advise to support his exhortation to overlay intellect and intuition in practice and performance.
-I learned much; about jazz, and about myself during my three years of private study.
+“When looking for a teacher, the advice is often to find a musician who does what you want to learn.
+After hearing Don in Atlantic City in the 1980s, I knew I found the guy.
+Don has high expectations for himself and his students, challenging us with a solid methodical approach for learning the detail of jazz language and discipline, along with broader conceptual advice to support his exhortation to overlay intellect and intuition in practice and performance.
+I learned much about jazz, and about myself, during my three years of private study.
 Don has remained a friend and encourager to this day.
 Grateful for all of it.”

 Dave Hanson